Insurance Buy Back

 Trauma Reinstatement

 A further option with trauma insurance can be trauma reinstatement.
 This allows your trauma insurance to be reinstated in the event of a claim, meaning that you may be able to make multiple claims against the single trauma policy.
-This is usually offered as an extra and will attact an additional premium.
+This is usually offered as an extra and will attract an additional premium.